Born from Above

 The Spirit at Creation

 The Hebrew word translated “moved” here is rachaph.
 It means to hover, to flutter, to brood.
-The same word appears in Deuteronomy 32:11, where an eagle flutters over its young — warming them, protecting them, stirring them to fly.
+The same word appears in Deuteronomy 32:11, where an eagle flutters over its young—warming them, protecting them, stirring them to fly.
 This is not passive floating.
 It is the active, nurturing movement of a life-giver preparing to bring something into being.
+Before a single thing was made, the Spirit was already there, hovering over the raw material of creation.

+Notice the sequence.
+First, Yahuah forms the body from dust.
+Then He breathes His own neshamah into that body.
+The result is a living nephesh.
 Adam does not become alive through biology.
 He becomes alive because the Creator personally delivers His breath into lifeless matter.
 The Father is the source.
-The Spirit — through that intimate breath — is the agent.
+The Spirit—through that intimate breath—is the agent.
 And the dust is transformed.

 Part II — The Seed, the Spirit, and the Son